-- 334. Conditions.
+334. Conditions.
 The Planning & Zoning Commission shall attach such conditions to any approved use as are, in its opinion, necessary to assure initial and continued conformance to all applicable standards and requirements and in accordance with law.
+(Amended 2/1/84)

-(Amended 2/1/84) - 335.
-Action Following Approval.
+335. Action Following Approval.
 Within fifteen (15) days of the approval of a special permit use, the Planning & Zoning Commission shall file with the Building Inspector and Zoning Enforcement Officer one print of the approved plans, with the approval noted thereon, and a copy of the Commission's resolution, including a list of any conditions pertaining to the approval.
 One print of said plan and the resolution shall be made available to the applicant.
+(Amended 2/1/84)

-(Amended 2/1/84) - 336.
-Expiration of Special Permit.
+336. Expiration of Special Permit.
 A special permit shall be deemed to authorize only the particular use or uses specified in the permit.
 A special permit shall expire if (i) said use or uses cease for more than one year for any reason other than fire or other casualty or is changed to another use, OR (ii) all required improvements are not completed as of the date which is five years following the date of issuance of the special permit, or such shorter or longer period as determined by the Commission and set forth in the conditions of approval.
 The Commission may extend any expiration date upon application by the permittee.
-(Amended 10/1/09) - 337.
-Extension of Certain Special Permits.
-Notwithstanding the terms of Section 336 or any condition of approval to the contrary, special permits granted between December 1, 2007 and September 21, 2009 shall not expire for failure to complete required improvements, unless a required improvement remains substantially incomplete as of the date which is five years following the date of issuance of the special permit.
-(Added 10/1/09)
+(Amended 10/1/09)

-337. Reserved (Deleted 10/ /21)
+337. Reserved (Deleted 10/18/21)

-Section.
-340. [Reserved] (Deleted 5/26/11)
+Section 340.
+Reserved (Deleted 5/26/11)

-- Section.
-341. Additional Special Permit Standards and Requirements.
+Section 341.
+Additional Special Permit Standards and Requirements.
 (Amended 5/26/11) The following additional standards and requirements shall apply to the issuance of Special Permits, provided that the provisions of this Section 341 shall not apply to the Village District.
+(Amended 10/18/21)

-(Amended 5/26/11 10//21) - 341.1 Place of Worship.
-(Amended 5/26/11) The Commission may issue a Special Permit for the operation of a Place of Worship on the following terms and conditions: - A. Location: All such uses shall be permitted only on a minimum lot area of three (3) acres and only in locations fronting on or having direct, safe and convenient access to, a major or collector road as determined by
+341.1 Place of Worship.
+(Amended 5/26/11) The Commission may issue a Special Permit for the operation of a Place of Worship on the following terms and conditions:

+A. Location: All such uses shall be permitted only on a minimum lot area of three (3) acres and only in locations fronting on or having direct, safe and convenient access to, a major or collector road as determined by the Planning & Zoning Commission and shown on the Town Plan of Development map.